CU-DBMI/set-website/_posts/2023-02-27-Repository-Workflows-with-Github-Actions.md

 {:.center}

 One challenge with Github Actions is a lack of standardized local testing tools.
 For example, how will you know that a new Github Actions workflow will function as expected (or at all) without pushing to the Github repository?
 One third-party tool which can help with this is [Act](https://github.com/nektos/act).
 Act uses [Docker images](https://github.com/nektos/act#runners) which require [Docker Desktop](https://docs.docker.com/desktop/) to simulate what running a Github Action workflow within your local environment.
+Using Act can sometimes avoid guessing what will occur when a Github Action worklow is added to your repository.
+See [Act's installation documentation](https://github.com/nektos/act#installation) for more information on getting started with this tool.

 ## Nested Workflows with Github Actions